savannahmarshall/Cyberstore/README.md

 # E-Commerce-Back-End

 ## Description
-For this project, I focused on creating a back end for an e-commerce website that uses the latest technologies such as Express.js, PostgreSQL and Sequelize so that a company can compete with other e-commerce companies.
-I built this back-end by modifying starter code.
+This project involved creating a back end for an e-commerce website utilizing modern technologies such as Express.js, PostgreSQL, and Sequelize.
+The aim was to build a robust back-end system that can help a company stay competitive in the e-commerce market.
+The back end was developed by customizing starter code to fit specific requirements.

 ### Key Learnings:
-* **Sequelize:** Connect to a database using Sequelize using user credentials
+* **Sequelize and PostgreSQL:**  Designed and implemented a relational database using Sequelize ORM and PostgreSQL, enabling efficient data management and interactions.
-* **Seeds and Schema:**
-* **Pg Admin:** Used PgAdmin to view data tables in the database and ensure data was updating properly.
-* **Insomnia:** Utlized insomina to check GET, POST, PUT and DELETE routes functionality.
+* **Insomnia:** Leveraged Insomnia to thoroughly test and verify the functionality of API routes (GET, POST, PUT, DELETE) to ensure reliable and expected behavior.

 ## Table of Contents